-I understand that online safety is the responsibility of all staff and governors and I will promote positive online safety messages at all times including when setting homework or providing pastoral support.
+I understand that online safety is the responsibility of all staff and governors, and I will always promote positive online safety messages including when setting homework or providing pastoral support.

-I understand that it is my duty to support a whole school safeguarding approach and will report any inappropriate or concerning behaviour (of other staff, governors, visitors, students or parents/carers) to the DSL.
+I understand that it is my duty to support a whole school safeguarding approach and will report any inappropriate or concerning behaviour (of other staff, governors, visitors, students or parents/carers) to the DSL or Online Safety Lead.